MillerKnoll (NASDAQ:MLKN) Issues Q4 2022 Earnings Guidance

 MillerKnoll (NASDAQ:MLKN – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.460-$0.520 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.490.
+The company provided earnings per share guidance of $0.460-$0.520 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.490.
 The company issued revenue guidance of $1.08 billion-$1.12 billion, compared to the consensus revenue estimate of $1.03 billion.

-MillerKnoll (NASDAQ:MLKN – Get Rating) last released its quarterly earnings data on Tuesday, March 29th.
-The company reported $0.28 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.27 by $0.01.
-The firm had revenue of $1.03 billion for the quarter, compared to analyst estimates of $1.03 billion.
-MillerKnoll had a negative net margin of 1.30% and a positive return on equity of 9.73%.
-The company’s revenue for the quarter was up 74.3% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $0.65 EPS.
+MillerKnoll (NASDAQ:MLKN – Get Rating) last issued its earnings results on Tuesday, March 29th.
+The company reported $0.28 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.27 by $0.01.
+The business had revenue of $1.03 billion during the quarter, compared to analyst estimates of $1.03 billion.
+MillerKnoll had a positive return on equity of 9.73% and a negative net margin of 1.30%.
+MillerKnoll’s revenue for the quarter was up 74.3% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.65 earnings per share.

 MillerKnoll Company Profile (Get Rating)